lenisha/core-msodbc-ae/README.md

      ODBC__KeyStoreSecret: <spn secret>
 ```

+Make sure Service Principal is granted access policy for KeyVault Keys including all Cryptographic Operations

 ### Build and Run

 Set all the ODBC connectivity vaules in `manifest.yml` with your SQL server/db and service principal credentials.